Frequently Asked Questions¶

 $ pmm-admin add mysql --help

-You can remove any monitoring instance as described in Removing monitoring services with pmm-admin remove and then add it back with a different name.
+You can remove any monitoring instance and then add it back with a different name. ( see Removing monitoring services with pmm-admin remove).

 When you remove a monitoring service, previously collected data remains available in Grafana.
 However, the metrics are tied to the instance name.
 So if you add the same instance back with a different name, it will be considered a new instance with a new set of metrics.
 So if you are re-adding an instance and want to keep its previous data, add it with the same name.

-aws-us-gov) adding them to the Settings via the PMM Server API:
+aws-us-gov) adding them to the Settings via the PMM Server API (see Exploring PMM API).

-Broken network connectivity may be caused by rather wide set of reasons.
+Broken network connectivity may be due to many reasons.
 Particularly, when using Docker, the container is constrained by the host-level routing and firewall rules.
 For example, your hosting provider might have default iptables rules on their hosts that block communication between PMM Server and PMM Client, resulting in DOWN targets in Prometheus.
-If this happens, check firewall and routing settings on the Docker host.
+If this happens, check the firewall and routing settings on the Docker host.

 pmm-admin summary command.